Vanishing theorems for linearly obstructed divisors: Standard Cremona transformations of hyperplane classes

-We recall the the standard Cremona transformation based at the $n+1$ coordinate points of $\PP^n$ is the birational transformation defined by the following rational map:
+We recall that the \emph{standard Cremona transformation} of $\PP^n$, based at the $n+1$ coordinate points, is the birational transformation defined by the following rational map:

-This map induces an action on the Picard group of the space blown-up at $s$ points, $X^n_{(0)}$.
-Without loss of generality we can assume that the effective divisor $D$ is based on the $n+1$ coordinate points and other general points of the projective space and we label their corresponding exceptional divisors by $E_1, \ldots, E_{n+1}, E_{n+2},\dots,E_s$.
+where $x_0,\dots,x_n$ are homogeneous coordinates of $\PP^n$.
+This map induces an action on the Picard group of $\PP^n$ blown-up at $s$ points, $X^n_{(0)}$.
+Without loss of generality we may assume that an effective divisor $D$ of the form \eqref{general divisor} is based on the $n+1$ coordinate points and other general points of the projective space and we label their corresponding exceptional divisors by $E_1, \ldots, E_{n+1}, E_{n+2},\dots,E_s$.
 The Cremona action on the divisor $D$ is described by the following rule (see e.g. \cite{Dolgachev}).
 Set

 Then